bazelbuild/rules_go/go/toolchains.rst

     go_register_toolchains()

-Forcing the go version
+Forcing the Go version
 ~~~~~~~~~~~~~~~~~~~~~~

-You can select the version of the go SDK to use by specifying it when you call
+You can select the version of the Go SDK to use by specifying it when you call
 go_register_toolchains_ but you must use a value that matches a known toolchain.

 WORKSPACE